abdelrhmanshata/Job-Portal-App/README.md

 ## Usage
 - Once the application is up and running, you can interact with it using the following endpoints:
 - **API Endpoints:**

 - Authentication
-  - POST /api/auth/register - Register a new user (job seeker or employer).
+  - POST /api/v1/auth/register   - Register a new user (job seeker or employer).
-POST /api/auth/login - Log in a user and receive a JWT.
+  - POST /api/v1/auth/login      - Log-in a user and receive a JWT.

-Job Postings
+- Job Postings
-GET /api/jobs - Get a list of all job postings.
+  - GET /api/v1/job/get-job      - Get a list of all job postings.
-POST /api/jobs - Create a new job posting (employer only).
+  - POST /api/v1/job/create-job  - Create a new job posting (employer only).
-GET /api/jobs/
-- Get details of a specific job posting.
-PUT /api/jobs/

 - Update an existing job posting (employer only).
-DELETE /api/jobs/
+  - PATCH /api/v1/job/update-job/:id

 - Delete a job posting (employer only).
-User Dashboard
-GET /api/dashboard - Get user-specific data (e.g., jobs posted by employer, jobs applied to by job seeker).
+  - DELETE /api/v1/job/delete-job/:id

-Search & Filter
+- Search & Filter & Sort & Pagination
-GET /api/jobs/search?query= - Search for jobs based on keywords.
+  - GET /api/v1/job/get-job?search= [positionName]                                          - Search for jobs based on keywords.
+  - GET /api/v1/job/get-job?workType=["full-time", "part-time", "internship", "contaract"]  - Filter jobs by workType.
+  - GET /api/v1/job/get-job?status=["pending", "reject", "interview"]                       - Filter jobs by status.
-GET /api/jobs/filter?location= - Filter jobs by location.
+  - GET /api/v1/job/get-job?sort=["latest","oldest","a-z","z-a"]                            - Filter jobs by sort.
+  - GET /api/v1/job/get-job?page=1&limit=10                                                 - Pagination jobs .

 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.